Domuska/pic_scraper/readme.md

 	-the script should download the pictures to the path provided in the script, folder might need to be already made when the script is ran

+	-you can also use it to download pictures with only imgur URL, use function download_from_imgur() -1st parameter is URL as a string
+		-2nd parameter is the file in your file path as a string, folder dividers in Python style as / rather than \ as is done on Windows.
+Don't forget the trailing /